Kluge1/2020-04-27-git-dan/README.md

 git commit : commits file(s) in staging to the repository with a message git commit -m "COMMIT MESSAGE"
-	-allows addition of simple commit message w/o using editor
+	-allows addition of simple commit message w/o using editor git log : look at the commit history git log --oneline : simple one line log view git diff : look at differences between current state and what git knows